 Is competitive scoring necessary for team bonding?

-Friendly competition drives engagement and strategy.
-Balance final scores with points for teamwork and communication clarity.
-This produces more valuable outcomes than speed alone.
+Friendly competition helps keep people engaged and encourages strategic thinking.
+Combine final scores with points for teamwork and clear communication.
+This approach leads to better results than focusing on speed alone.